 Back in 1978 the LS3/5As retailed for $400 a pair, which was top dollar for a small bookshelf speaker.
-They are now collectable and I’ve seen them used on eBay from $2k to $6k, depending on their condition, serial numbers, and authenticity.
-They were very widely copied and counterfeited.
-Even stated replicas of various generations are fetching up to $2k.
+They are now collectable and I’ve seen them used on eBay from $4k to $6k, depending on their condition, serial numbers, and authenticity.
+They were widely licensed with several variants subsequently released, the most prominent of which was from Falcon Acoustics.

 So pretty early along my path back to high end audio I stumbled upon a pair of Kef T27 tweeters, scavenged from Kef speakers that were nearly 40 years old (An Edmonton audio-venture (names changed to protect the guilty)), grabbed them, and thereby committed to building a pair of LS3/5As again.